Cause Marketing, In-Kind Partners, and Employee Giving

 Cause-Related Marketing Campaigns

-No matter your size, businesses large and small are embracing cause-related marketing opportunities like our Percent-Giving Campaign, linking your company to charitable organizations like Bradley Angle raises brand awareness while improving your company image – to employees, current and potential customers.
+No matter your size, businesses large and small are embracing cause-related marketing opportunities like percent-giving campaigns.
+Linking your company to charitable organizations like Bradley Angle raises brand awareness while improving your company image – to employees, current and potential customers.

 We are always looking for long-term partnerships to help get our participants the things they need.
 Examples of great contributions include food, furniture and other household furnishings, books, computers, hotel rooms, and airfare.
 For more ideas, check out our Wish List.